dmlc/xgboost/doc/tutorials/saving_model.rst

   xgb.save(bst, 'model_file_name.json')

-While for memory snapshot, JSON is the default starting with xgboost 1.3.
+While for memory snapshot, UBJSON is the default starting with xgboost 1.6.

 ***************************************************************
 A note on backward compatibility of models and memory snapshots